GruffCassquatch/ClothingTweaker/README.md

 Now you can wear anything you want, instead of the exact same 'best' set of clothes every game!

 Includes support for the clothes added by [ClothingPack](https://github.com/ds5678/Clothing-Pack), [NorthfolkClothingPack](https://github.com/HAHAYOUDEAD/NorthfolkClothingPack), [PrisonPack](https://github.com/TheDevv/Prison-Pack) and [WolfskinScarf](https://github.com/Atlas-Lumi/TLD-WolfskinScarf)

+Based on [FurClothingMod](https://github.com/ds5678/FurClothingMod) by ds5678.

 ## Limitations:
   * Compatible with [Weight Tweaks](https://github.com/Xpazeman/tld-weight-tweaks), but be aware that if you use BOTH to change clothing weight, the efects are CUMULATIVE.